MRJOHN5ON/Refactoring-using-a-page-object-model/readme.md

 # Playwright Test Refactored Using Page Objects Model

-This repo contains a test I previously wrote and wanted to use as practice in transferring into a test that utilizes the POM classes.
+This repo contains a tests I previously wrote and wanted to use as practice in transferring into a test that utilizes the POM classes.
 With the help from my mentor and this video https://www.youtube.com/watch?v=rAec3mZFhF0&t=1582s

 ### Tech Stack
 - Javascript